 - Kosher salt and fresh ground pepper

-- 1 Tbsp flavorless oil for sauteeing like canola or grapeseed
+- 1 tablespoon flavorless oil for sauteeing like canola or grapeseed

 - Dash of hot sauce